 - The IoT Security Foundation has published a guide on security for smart buildings to highlight key issues and gather feedback to inform future guidance for industry stakeholders.

-- The UK plans to introduce measures to require that basic cyber security features are built into internet-connected devices.
+- The UK plans to measures to require that basic cyber security features are built into internet-connected devices.

 - IoT researcher says unconfigured internet-connected devices are a largely unrecognised cyber security risk to businesses and consumers, and welcomes the increased likelihood of UK IoT legislation.